Manila Cruise Port Guide

 Lumpia: Filipino spring rolls — crispy, filled with vegetables or meat, served with a sweet-sour dipping sauce.

 Halo-Halo: A dessert of shaved ice, evaporated milk, sweet beans, fruits, ube (purple yam), and leche flan.
-Messy, colorful, and refreshing.
+Messy, colorful, and refreshing — typically 60-100 pesos ($1-2 USD).

-Where to Eat: Try a local carinderia (small, family-run eatery) for authentic, home-cooked Filipino food.
-Or visit Barbara's Heritage Restaurant in Intramuros for traditional dishes in a historic setting.
+Where to Eat: Try a local carinderia (small, family-run eatery) for authentic home-cooked Filipino food.
+Barbara's Heritage Restaurant in Intramuros serves classic dishes in a historic setting with dinner and cultural show packages starting at 1,800 pesos ($36 USD).

 Frequently Asked Questions